JWST+ALMA reveal the build up of stellar mass in the cores of dusty star-forming galaxies at Cosmic Noon: Discussion

 \subsection{The onset of bulge formation in the 1.1mm-selected sample}

 Dusty star-forming galaxies are thought to bridge the massive quiescent and star-forming populations.
-We present evidence in Section \ref{sec:sersic} that the sizes of the 1.1mm-selected sample are on average typical relative to other star-forming galaxies in the rest-optical, but follow a similar trend to quiescent galaxies in the rest-NIR.
-Furthermore, we show in Section \ref{sec:morph} (Figure \ref{fig:rgb}) that the rest-NIR emission of the sample appears to centrally concentrated.
-However, the amount of star formation triggered in the DSFG phase relative to the global star formation history remains unclear.
-One way to explore the distribution of stellar populations in more detail beyond the simplified metric of effective radius is to compare the rest-optical (1.5$\mu$m) and rest-NIR (4.4$\mu$m) surface brightness profiles of the different galaxy populations, including the 1.1mm-selected, star-forming, and quiescent galaxies, as shown in Fig~\ref{fig:sbp}.
-By comparing these populations, we can assess how their stellar population distributions would need to evolve if such an evolutionary link were to exist \citep[e.g.,][]{benton2024}.
-The surface brightness profiles are measured according to the method developed by \citet{Szomoru2010}, where the flux at a given radius is calculated as the sum of the S\'ersic flux at that radius and the flux of the residual within an aperture.
+We present evidence in Section \ref{sec:sersic} that the sizes of the 1.1mm-selected sample are on average typical relative to other star-forming galaxies in the rest-optical, but in the rest-NIR instead follow a similar trend to quiescent galaxies.
+Furthermore, we show in Section \ref{sec:morph} (Figure \ref{fig:rgb}) that the rest-NIR emission of the sample qualitatively appears to be centrally concentrated in RGB images.
+While these results show some morphological similarities between 1.1mm-selected and quiescent galaxies in the rest-NIR, the evolutionary status of DSFGs remains unclear.

+One way to explore the distribution of stellar populations in more detail beyond the simplified metric of effective radius is to compare the rest-optical (1.5$\mu$m) and rest-NIR (4.4$\mu$m) surface brightness profiles of different galaxy populations \citep[e.g.,][]{benton2024}.
+In Fig~\ref{fig:sbp}, we measure surface brightness profiles of 1.1mm-selected and field galaxy samples in order to assess how their radial stellar profiles would need to evolve if an evolutionary link were to exist between dusty star-forming, star-forming, and quiescent galaxies.
+The surface brightness profiles are measured according to the method originally developed by \citet{Szomoru2010}, where the flux at a given radius is calculated as the sum of the S\'ersic flux at that radius and the flux of the residual within an aperture.
 We use elliptical annuli with the axis ratio and position angle determined by the best fit S\'ersic profile.